-- With the mobile housekeeping module, room attendants can use tablets to start and finish their cleans, which changes the room status immediately.
+- With Mobile Housekeeping, room attendants can use tablets to start and finish their cleans, which changes the room status immediately

 After the room is inspected, the inspector has the following options:

 - If the inspector determines that the room is not properly cleaned, the room status can be changed back to dirty again using the phone in the room.
 This room then appears on the head housekeeper’s status display within seconds, who can then assign a housekeeper to re-clean the room.

-- The Housekeeping Status screen will show this new dirty room within seconds.
+- The Housekeeping Status screen will show this new dirty room within seconds

-Interface to Work Order System
+Interface to Work Orders

 - Generate a work order

 - Mark the room as Out of Service

 - Assign work orders to specific maintenance personnel and track their progress

 - With the Condominium Owner Billing module, the owner can be billed for the repairs